 The appropriate department will consult with the academic advisor to determine the best means (interview, examination, portfolio, etc.) for evaluating the experience.

-Approval of experiential credit must be made in writing over the signatures of the academic advisor, the appropriate department chair, the assistant dean and director of Constellation LVC, and the associate dean of academic success and registrar.
+Approval of experiential credit must be made in writing over the signatures of the academic advisor, the appropriate department chair, the director of Constellation LVC, and the associate dean of academic success and registrar.
 There is a fee for evaluating each application for experiential learning credit, and it is charged without regard to the outcome.

 Experiential credit cannot exceed a maximum of 12 credit hours in the degree program.

 Lebanon Valley College recognizes learning through military and workplace training.
 Credit is awarded in accordance with credit recommendations by the American Council on Education (ACE) and where training is equivalent to or consistent with Lebanon Valley College curricula and standards.
-Coursework may satisfy Constellation LVC or major requirements with the approval of the director of curriculum and the appropriate department chair, respectively.
+Coursework may satisfy Constellation LVC or major requirements with approval of the director of curriculum and appropriate department chair, respectively.
 To receive credit, students must provide an official transcript that documents successful completion of their training and includes ACE credit recommendations.